Framework-R-D/phlex-design/doc/data_flow.rst

 Data flow with sequences
 ------------------------

-As :ref:`mentioned earlier <functional_programming:Sequences of data and higher-order functions>`, processing sequences of data is a critical aspect of obtaining physics results.
+As mentioned earlier in :numref:`functional_programming:Sequences of data and higher-order functions`, processing sequences of data is a critical aspect of obtaining physics results.
 The data-flow discussion in the previous section naturally maps to applying the functions :math:`f` and :math:`g` to elements of sequences.
 Specifically [#f2]_:

 - Instead of the individual objects :math:`ws`, :math:`hs`, and :math:`ts` being passed along the edges, the sequences :math:`(ws_i)`, :math:`(hs_i)`, and :math:`(ts_i)` are passed.